azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/ManagementGroupBasedComplianceInitiative.md

   - Connect to AzAccount
     - Connect-AzAccount -Tenant "AzTSHostingTenantId"
   - Invoke the configuration cmdlet
-    - Configure-AzTSFeature -SubscriptionId "AzTSHostingSubscriptionId" -ScanHostRGName "AzTSHostingRGName" -FeatureName "MG Compliance Initiate Editor" -FeatureActionType "Enable"
+    - Configure-AzTSFeature -SubscriptionId <AzTSHostingSubscriptionId> -ScanHostRGName "AzTSHostingRGName" -FeatureName "MG Compliance Initiate Editor" -FeatureActionType "Enable"
  - Load the script in current PowerShell session.
     - . ".\Add-AztsFeatureConfigurationValues.ps1"
     > **Note:** Do not miss the '.' at beginning of the above command.